 Website, Print and Newsletter Design

-TOOLS: Sketch, Adobe InDesign, Photoshop, Illustrator, Facebook Insights, Google Analytics, MailChimp, InVision
+Tools: Sketch, Adobe, WordPress, Facebook Insights, Google Analytics, MailChimp, InVision

 SITUATION: The co-managers of the non-profit soup kitchen in the downtown Eastside complained that they weren't communicating to their volunteer and public base effectively.
 There were weekly inspirational stories that were never getting told of people who were dropping into the day shelter for the past ten years, who were recovering from drug and alcohol addictions.
 They just didn't have the channels to communicate the achievements.